Brymmobaggins/fylo-darktheme-landingPage/README.md

 }
 ```

-The layout consist of four sections, i created a custom class for each of them for easy styling and specification. on the first section `<article class="getStarted">....</article>` was pretty simple and as well as the styling, I had challenges specificing the background of the button, the given was shade of two colors that linear to each other proper `linear-gradient` value but chrome does not support the value from the documemtation i read.
+The layout consist of four sections, i created a custom class for each of them for easy styling and specification. on the first section `<article class="getStarted">....</article>` was pretty simple and as well as the styling, I had challenges specificing the background of the button, the given value shade of multiple colors that linear to each other, `linear-gradient` was the value but chrome does not support the value from the documemtation i read.
 Whilst searching, i came across [CSS-gradient-genrator-factory](http://www.css3factory.com/linear-gradients/) that gave the right property from my custom color variables that is supported. that is  `-webkit-linear-gradient`.
+It save my time and was very glad using it.

 ```
 background-image: -webkit-linear-gradient(